behave/behave/docs/behave.rst

 .. option:: -j NUMBER, --jobs NUMBER, --parallel NUMBER

     Number of concurrent jobs to use (default: 1).
 Only supported by test runners that support parallel execution.
+The default test runner runs sequentially; parallel test runners are separately installable community runners (select one with --runner).

 .. option:: -f FORMATTER, --format FORMATTER